The Hanging Gardens of Babylon, Facts and Five Possible Locations

 - Were they located in Mosul or Nineveh?

 The archaeological record shows that in or near the year 2000 BC in Mesopotamia, the Chaldeans left clay tablets on which they had written information.
-They described walnut groves in the Hanging Gardens of Babylon, along with pistachio trees.
-This seems clear evidence of the existence of the hanging gardens.
+The writings described walnut groves and pistachio trees in hanging gardens of Babylon.
+This historical evidence seems clear.

 The Chaldean language is Neo-Aramaic and spoken on the plain of Mosul, where Nineveh was located.
-This might suggest that the hanging gardens were in Nineveh.
-If so, their current location as a rebuilt city means that the ruins were carried downstream as well as buried (see map below).
+This might suggest that the hanging gardens were in Nineveh, and if so, their current location as a rebuilt city means that the ruins were carried downstream and buried (see map below).

 Babylon fell in battle to the Persians in 539 BC, which means that the Persians may or may not have pulled down the hanging gardens in battle.